anjmao/angular2-production-workflow/README.md

 ### Angular 2 production workflow with SystemJs builder and gulp

+<b>NOTE:</b> As angular cli is official launched I highly recommend to use angular cli for production workflows.

 Angular.io have quick start tutorial on https://angular.io/docs/ts/latest/quickstart.html.
 I copied this tutorial and extended with some gulp tasks for bundling everything to dist folder which can be copied to server and work just like that.

 #### Steps to success